arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ![The banner across the top of an Arcus Lab running RStudio.
 The first link in the top right corner is "Install a Package."](media/install_banner_rstudio.png)

-When you open the Install Tool, you'll see a dropdown menu for "Select install option".
+When you open the Install Tool, you'll see a dropdown menu for "Select install option."
-If you want the most recent version of the package(s) you'll be installing (this is usually the case), select "R Packages".
+If you want the most recent version of the package(s) you'll be installing (this is usually the case), select "R Packages."
 If you want to specify a particular version to install other than the most recent version (this is rare), select "R Package with Version" instead, and then supply the version number.

 ![The Arcus Install Tool, with "R Packages" selected from the install option drop down menu.](media/install_r_packages.png)